Shaanxi KJ-2000: Development

-The KJ-2000 is a second-generation AEW&C aircraft developed in China, after the ill-fated KJ-1 AEWC project was cancelled as the Chinese economic reform in the late 1970s mandated cuts in military spending.
+The KJ-2000 is a second-generation AEW&C aircraft developed in China, after the ill-fated KJ-1 AEWC project was cancelled as the reform and opening up in the late 1970s mandated cuts in military spending.
 As the modernization of the People's Liberation Army became a clear necessity, especially after the display of NATO technological dominance in the Gulf War, the People's Liberation Army Air Force felt increasing need to obtain operational AEW&C systems to maintain even air parity, let alone air superiority against potential foreign hostilities.

 The KJ-2000 development program started after the cancellation of the A-50I deal with Russia and Israel in July 2000 due to strong American pressure against the export of the Israeli EL/M-2075 Phalcon radar that was to be mounted.
 Denied of import options, China then went on to develop a domestic AWACS and the first aircraft made its maiden flight in 2003.

 Four KJ-2000 aircraft have been identified so far, but production of new aircraft will likely be delayed, dependent on the acquisition of Il-76 airframes.
 Currently, the Russian defense exporter Rosoboronexport has imposed a significant price hike on all future Il-76s delivered to China and India despite previous contracts.
 Both countries were in negotiation with Russia regarding this matter as of early 2008.
 In March 2011, Sino-Russian negotiations reached a new agreement to move production of Il-76s to Chinese-owned companies.
 In this way it is expected production can be run smoothly to supply China with new Il-76 airframes, while delivery of Soloviev D-30KP-2 engines is not affected by recent issues.

 However, due to the unreliability of external suppliers, China has developed a backup design known as the KJ-200 by installing a simplified system on board the smaller Shaanxi Y-8 airframe, the Chinese domestic variants of Antonov An-12 tactical airlifter.
 The KJ-200 has a similar configuration to that of the KJ-2000 and is characterized by the triple tail-fin configuration (one large and two small), but with a "balance beam" lateral-scanning array similar to the Saab Erieye instead of a disc radome.
 China also went on to develop the Shaanxi Y-9, an enlarged upgrade of the Y-8 that later served as the basis of the third-generation KJ-500 AEW&C aircraft; and the Xian Y-20, a large strategic airlifter that is being developed for AEW&C modification.